MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-triggers.md

 ## Dialog event triggers

-Dialog triggers handle dialog specific events that are related to the "lifecycle" of the dialog.
+Dialog triggers handle dialog specific events that are related to the _lifecycle_ of the dialog.
 There are currently 6 dialog triggers in the Bot Framework SDK and they all derive from the `OnDialogEvent` class.

 > [!TIP]
 > These aren't like normal interruption event handlers where the a child's actions will continue running after the handlers actions complete.
 For all of the events below the bot will be running a new set of actions and will end the turn once those actions have finished.